MatthewsMike/TrailTracker/README.md

 #todo

 ##Next
-1. Allow severity rating of any "Maintenance" category point.
-(This would be favorite rating for Feature).
-Implement when tacking Vue?
 1. Add Unit Tests to Tasks
 1. Add Unit Tests to Schedules

 ##Future

 ####Bugs
-1. Perform error handling on AJAX form submissions
+1. Add Toast messages to any failed XHR errors.

 ####Performance
 1. Remove marker that was deleted/ task completed (perhaps add property on marker called "marker_id" and have that as an attr of the infowindow buttons)
 1. Generate calls to maintain tasks and their status

 ####Features
+1. Enable Authentication - Admin\director\member\guest roles (Consider package Laravel-permission by Spatie)
+    1. Create view for Members/users
+    1. Allow users to designate volunteer area for alerts
+    1. Allow users to indicate frequency of helping
+    1. Allow users to be alerted on multiple conditions: location, age of task, skills, etc.
+    1. Allow for choice in POI's to be displayed (Projects, Assets)
+    1. Notify Admin when new Task (Week Summary), or Maintenance Item (Immediate, or part of week sumary based on urgency)
+1. Add new model for Point Events
     1. Allow for Generation of report based on Month's activity for Board of Directors Maintenance Report.
     1. Allow for viewing of events for a marker.  (i.e. Project category marker can have status updates)
 1. Make POI info window contain actions/option button per type
    1. Maintenance: Accept, Release, Complete (with note), Review Schedule Default/This Point
    1. Allow Override schedule per point